DJ LeMahieu Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 15th in the league.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 16th in MLB.

-- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.64).
+- The Red Sox have a 4.52 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Red Sox rank 22nd in baseball in home runs given up (84 total, 1.3 per game).
+- The Red Sox rank 20th in baseball in home runs allowed (84 total, 1.2 per game).

-- Bello makes the start for the Red Sox, his 10th of the season.
-He is 3-4 with a 3.97 ERA and 46 strikeouts through 45 1/3 innings pitched.
+- Houck makes the start for the Red Sox, his 13th of the season.
+He is 3-6 with a 5.23 ERA and 62 strikeouts in 63 2/3 innings pitched.

-- His most recent time out was on Monday against the Tampa Bay Rays, when the right-hander tossed six innings, surrendering three earned runs while allowing six hits.
+- The righty's last appearance came on Saturday against the New York Yankees, when he threw six innings, surrendering two earned runs while giving up three hits.

-- In nine games this season, the 24-year-old has a 3.97 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .275 to opposing batters.
+- In 12 games this season, the 26-year-old has a 5.23 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.